tramiNGY/holbertonschool-hbnb/part1/README.md

 |demotion | id_user | bool | demote an admin |

 ## Class Place

+The Place class is tied to the subclass Owner by Composition, which means that Place cannot exist without an Owner, therefore if an owner delete his account, their place will be deleted as well, they can't exist without an owner.
+Place class is also aggregated with the class Amenity, they exist indepedently, amenity exists soly to provide a list to Place.

 | Attributes | Type |
 | :---------------: |:---------------:|